andreizilla/timerapp/index.md

-## Downloads for timerapp - a free online tool to help you count work hours
+## Downloads for timerapp - a free offline tool to help you count work hours

 ### LATEST RELEASE: